Home Removable Implant Dentures/Overdentures

 Insurance and Financing Options

-Many dental insurance plans offer partial coverage for implant overdentures, recognizing them as a necessary treatment rather than a cosmetic one.
-However, coverage can vary widely, so it’s essential to review your insurance policy or discuss with your provider to understand what costs will be covered.
-For expenses not covered by insurance, our office will help you find financing plans or payment options to make the treatment more accessible.
-It’s also worth exploring health savings accounts (HSAs) or flexible spending accounts (FSAs), which can be used for such medical expenses.
+Many dental insurance plans offer partial coverage for implant overdentures.
+They recognize them as a necessary treatment rather than a cosmetic one.
+However, coverage can vary widely.
+It’s essential to review your insurance policy to understand what costs will be covered.
+For expenses not covered by insurance, our office will help you find financing plans or payment options make treatment accessible.
+Health savings accounts (HSAs) or flexible spending accounts (FSAs) can also be utilized for such medical expenses, are also worth considering.

 Comparative Cost Analysis

 When considering implant overdentures, conducting a comparative cost analysis with traditional dentures is beneficial.
 Factor in the expected lifespan of each option, the quality of life improvements, and potential savings from reduced dental complications and maintenance.
-Although the upfront cost of implant overdentures is higher than with traditional dentures, the long-term benefits and savings on future dental health expenses can make them a cost-effective solution for many people.
+The upfront cost of overdentures is higher than with traditional dentures.
+But the long-term benefits and savings on future dental health expenses makes them a cost-effective solution for many people.

 What Our Customers Say